berlogabob/EchoGarden/README.md

 - document describing how everything is working as it is
 	- Nadine: shares current set up. find links to real documentation.
 Nadine Put in google doc.
 	- tinkercad- make a simulation of the setup so that we can explain it.
-	- introduce the snipit of the code. prepare to answer.
+	- introduce the snippet of the code. prepare to answer.

 2nd iteration: